Practical tips for holding your baby and helping them attach for a comfortable feed.

 Cradle hold

-Hold your baby with their head at your breast and their body wrapped around your chest.
-Their legs are tucked in, helping them feel secure.
+Hold your baby with their head at your breast, supported along your forearm.
+The front of their body is against your body and their legs are tucked in close, helping them feel secure.

 Cross cradle hold

 Support your baby with the arm opposite to the breast you’re feeding from.
-This hold lets you use your free hand to guide your breast and help your baby take a deep mouthful.
+This hold lets you use your free hand to guide or shape your breast and help your baby take a large mouthful.
 Once your baby is feeding, you can switch to the cradle hold for comfort.
-This position is useful if you want to shape your breast with your free hand.

 Laid-back or semi-reclined